tedgey/Daily-Sales-Quotes/README.md

 https://docs.microsoft.com/en-us/linkedin/consumer/integrations/self-serve/share-on-linkedin
 )

-Quotes are not longer random, but they are static for the first quote in quotes.json.
+Quotes are not longer random, but they are static for the second quote in the daily-sales-quotes database.

 - create timer/counter or something to change quote every day